Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 			"bones": [
 				{
 					"name": "root",
-					//this is what will ensure that we bind to the correct slot
+					//What will ensure that we bind to the correct slot
-					//currently, q.item_slot_to_bone_name only returns hand slots
+					//Currently, q.item_slot_to_bone_name only returns hand slots
-					//therefore, we must build in a special case if we'd like our item to be useable in the head slot "binding": "c.item_slot == 'head' ? 'head' : q.item_slot_to_bone_name(c.item_slot)", "pivot": [0, 8, 0]
+					//Therefore, we must build in a special case if we'd like our item to be useable in the head slot "binding": "c.item_slot == 'head' ? 'head' : q.item_slot_to_bone_name(c.item_slot)", "pivot": [0, 8, 0]
 				},
 				{
-					"name": "root_x", //we define these extra bones for x, y, & z axes to make applying pseudo-display settings easier "parent": "root",
+					"name": "root_x", //Define these extra bones for x, y, & z axes to make applying pseudo-display settings easier "parent": "root",
 					"pivot": [0, 8, 0]
 				},